potatoscript/potato-script/README.md

 This is my first JavaScript Library, which was developed since year 2010.
 I call it potato.js or o.js (o=potato, why potato I don't know)

-This library use the customized tag and customized attributes to let you create an object (fully functioning html element) via "fill in the blanks" on the html tag.
+This library use the customized tag and customized attributes to let you create an object (HTML element) via "fill in the blanks" on the html tag.
  Making accessibiity easy to learn and use and master.

 I call it <b>potato.html.js</b> or <b>o.js</b>